Don’t Make These Small Business Website Fails

 If you don’t at least have plans to make your website a mobile-friendly destination in the very near future, you’re missing out.
 According to recent statistics, more people access the internet on smartphones and tablets than computers.

 Google is making “core web vitals” a part of the ranking evaluation process (in June?)
 How quickly, and how well you site performs for users will continue to have a bigger and bigger impact on your ability to appear in results.
+This is even more important with so many people “on the go” and using a mobile phone to quickly access your site.

 If your website is clunky, slow, not mobile-friendly, or makes contacting you a hassle, then it’s more likely to repel customers rather than attract them.
 Think about it: if you hide your contact information or don’t include it, how can customers reach you?
 Websites for service-based businesses need to facilitate easy contact – that’s how they generate revenue.